dengyipu/weilong.github.io/content/home/projects.md

 Y. Deng, J. Zheng, G. Li, and K. Kannan, "When Reward Meets Donation", Research in Progress.

-Y. Deng, Z. Wei, and K. Kannan, "Dockless Bike Sharing: Convenience or Congestion?
-Evidence on Air Quality and Housing Prices", Research in Progress.
+Y. Deng, J. Zheng, G. Li, and K. Kannan, "Unlocking the Power Durability of Livestream Selling", Research in Progress.

+A. Wang, Y. Deng, J. Zhao, J. Chu, "Grateful Tips or Hidden Costs: The Impact of Monetary Gifts on Patient Decision-Making", Research in Progress.

+Y. Yin, Y. Deng, X. Lei, "Taste of Free Lunch: The Impact of Free Product Disclosure on Review Dynamics", Research in Progress.

-Y. Deng, A. Cortes Selva, and D. Zhang, "COVID19 and Consumer Animus Towards Chinese Products: Evidence from Amazon Data", Research in Progress.
+A. Cortes Selva, Y. Deng, and D. Zhang, "COVID19 and Consumer Animus Towards Chinese Products: Evidence from Amazon Data", Revise and Resubmit at Journal of Economic Behavior and Organization (JEBO).

-Y. Xia, W. Wang, Y. Deng, and Y. Liu, "Virtual or Reality?
-Estimate the Impact of Immersive Features on Mobile Games", Research in Progress.